unnikrishnan2002/Note-It/CONTRIBUTING.md

   git clone https://github.com/yourGithubUsername/Note-It.git
 ```

 - Switch to the cloned folder.
-This can be done with Gitbash or the integrated terminal in the VSCode editor.
+This can be done with Gitbash.

 ```
   cd Note-It